BytePane

 What is Svelte used for?

 Svelte is primarily used for compiled web framework, lightweight apps.
-It was created by Rich Harris in 2016 and follows the component-based paradigm.
+It was created by Rich Harris in 2016.
+It follows the component-based paradigm.

 Is Svelte hard to learn?